nhosoya/omniauth-apple/README.md

 ## Nonce handling

-As Apple returns to the omniauth callback with a **POST** request, the session values that previously where set are not available for `SameSite` cookie strategies other than `:none`.
+As Apple returns to the omniauth callback with a **POST** request, the session values that previously were set are not available for `SameSite` cookie strategies other than `:none`.
 When `:strict` or `:lax` are used (recommended settings) the returning nonce validation, that uses the default `nonce` setting `nonce: :session` will fail.
 To mitigate this, there are two options: